PACPEC/Testbench/README.md

 ## Basic tests
 To compile and launch the basic tests you just have to use the `sisa-as`.
-After assembling the test you need to dissasemble it with `sisa'objdump` to get the hexadecimal version of the instructions.
+After assembling the test you need to dissasemble it with `sisa-objdump` to get the hexadecimal version of the instructions.
 In the tables below the cases resulting in some kind of overflow/underflow will be marked with (of)
 ### Add
 This test tests the `addf` instruction.
 The results should look something like this: